Nozbe/WatermelonDB/docs/Advanced/Sync.md

 ## Using `synchronize()`

-> ⚠️ The `synchronize()` function is not yet released (see pull requests for more details) and is currently experimental and cutting-edge.
+> ⚠️ The `synchronize()` function is not yet formally released (see changelog & pull requests for more details) and is currently experimental.
 There are extensive tests for this sync adapter, but it has not yet been battle tested.
+It's also not yet fully optimized, so you might experience less than ideal performance during sync.

 Using Watermelon sync looks roughly like this: